VarenM/MUSIX.ai/README.md

 In your frontend code (likely in `frontend/app/discover/page.tsx`):

 -   Replace the current API URL with your **ngrok forwarding address** (e.g., `https://abc123.ngrok.io`).
+-   or keep as is and make sure in vercel you add an environment variable called "API_URL" where you include the load balancer dns name (avoids NGROK completely)

 ```tsx
 const response = await fetch('https://abc123.ngrok.io/api/recommend', {